 If you have a balance due on your federal tax return you have payment options.
 Contact the IRS immediately at 1-800-829-1040 or visit irs.gov/Payments

 to review your options.
 You may qualify for a short-term extension, an installment agreement, or an offer in compromise.

 For a balance due on your North Carolina tax return, contact your nearest NCDOR service center

 or call 1-877-252-4983 to discuss payment options.

 5. Start planning for next year

 Start planning now for the impact that major life changes may have on your tax liability next year.
 Changes in the status of dependents, income, employment or marital status can have a significant impact on your tax refund or balance due.
-To avoid an unexpected tax bill, consult with your payroll department and tax advisor to make sure you are having enough taxes withheld throughout the year.
+Additionally, major changes were made to North Carolina tax law for 2014.
+To avoid an unexpected tax bill, consult with your payroll department and tax advisor to make sure you are having enough federal and state taxes withheld throughout the year.

 Earned Income Tax Credit